 - To make it softer, reduce the amount of cornstarch or the amount of water.

 - Replace the powdered coconut milk with freshly squeezed or canned coconut milk.
-(In this case, omit water from the recipe.)
+(In this case, omit the water from the recipe.)

 More Delicious Sweet Treat Recipes

 - How to Make Graham Balls Stuffed With Marshmallows

 Graham crackers are one of my favorite crackers.
 Not only are they delicious on their own, but they also make a great addition to many dessert recipes.
 Let me show you my graham balls stuffed with marshmallows.
 They're so easy to make.